Awesome Little Ride

 Make a right on FL-44 E./ HWY-44 W. After about 12 miles, make a left to stay on FL-44 E. Another 10 miles of winding around the water and then the wooded area will bring you back to N. County RD/ 470.
 10 miles back through cow pastures and the town of Lake Panasoffkee and you’re back at Mobile.

-All total from start to finish this ride is about 109 miles.
-You will see a mix of cow/horse pastures, water, heavily wooded area, winding curves and unfortunately a little traffic in the Inverness area.
+All total from start to finish this ride is about 110 miles.
+You will see a mix of cow/horse pastures, water, heavily wooded area, winding curves, and unfortunately a little traffic in the Inverness area.
+We did this ride back in 2017.
 When/if I am ever back in the area, I will definitely do it again.